farbodgh/CryptoWalletSim/README.md

+README
 # CryptoWalletSim

-CryptoWalletSim is a command-line application written in modern C++ that simulates wallet management and Bitcoin tracking.
+CryptoWalletSim is a command-line application written in modern C++ that simulates an online wallet management app that can also track bitcoin's price.
 It leverages multi-threading capabilities to provide efficient processing of user commands.

 ## Description